ttf-1234/clms_hrsi_api_advanced_processing/README.md

    pip install geopandas rasterio shapely requests fiona gdal pyogrio
    ```

-3. **Sign up for CLMS credentials:**

 ## Required Input Data

 - **Reference Raster:**
-  You must provide a reference raster file (e.g., a DEM or raster) that defines your AOI.
+  You must provide a reference raster file (e.g., a DEM or any raster) that defines your AOI.
 The path and CRS for this raster are set in `config.py`:
   ```python
   reference_raster_path = "./../data/reference_raster/dem_rofental_100.asc"
   reference_raster_crs = "EPSG:32632"